Tony Bethell: Service career

 Joining the Royal Air Force as an aircraftman 2nd class (service number 1314695) in February 1941, he completed pilot training in the United States in Georgia, Alabama and Florida.
-From there he was posted to a training unit at Hawarden before joining No. 268 (Fighter) Squadron as a sergeant-pilot.
+From there he was posted to a training unit at Hawarden, Wales before joining No. 268 (Fighter) Squadron as a sergeant-pilot.
 He was commissioned as a pilot officer on 7 February 1942 with the RAF officer's service number 120413 and was promoted to flying officer on 1 October 1942.

 Equipped with the North American P-51 Mustang, 268 Squadron flew "rhubarbs" (low level sweeps) to attack enemy shipping off the Dutch coast and ground targets such as troop transports and military railway freight.
 On 26 November 1942, during a mission over the Netherlands he shot down a Messerschmitt Bf 109 near Elburg and minutes later a Junkers Ju 52 transport aircraft near Oldebroek.
 These were stated in his obituary to be the squadron's first successes and the first of hundreds to fall to Mustangs during the war.